An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Methotrexate is a biologic drug that interferes with cell reproduction and has anti-inflammatory properties.
 It is a first-line, or primary, systemic drug used to treat adults with severe psoriasis.
 It has been used for psoriasis since the 1950s.

-The drug is taken weekly, not daily.Side Effects
+The drug is taken once weekly by mouth or subcutaneous injection.Side Effects

 Many people are able to tolerate methotrexate with few side effects.
 Possible side effects include: